Page's latest update(s): here

 Wendy contributes to another cook book for charity The QMC Education Base Celebrity Cook Book, which was issued, possibly in 1999, to purchase equipment for a program at Queen's Medical Centre in Nottingham so that children who are patients can be offered a relatively normal daytime schoolroom environment.
 As before, Wendy offered her "Chilli [sic] con Carne", the secret ingredient of which is Meuniers cooking chocolate!

-In 1999 she was mentioned as having appeared on September 19th at the "Cairn Terrier Relief Fund Fun Day" event held at Ferndown, Dorset.
-(The Fun Day link may be obsolete now.)
+In 1999 she was mentioned as having appeared on September 19th at the "Cairn Terrier Relief Fund Fun Day" (archived copy) event held at Ferndown, Dorset.

-In an undated article, the website for NatureWatch mentions Wendy as an official celebrity supporter, as well as being in support in 1999 of an on-going campaign to initiate a Royal Commission to look into animal experiments.
+In an undated article, the old website for NatureWatch mentioned Wendy as an official celebrity supporter, as well as being in support in 1999 of an on-going campaign to initiate a Royal Commission to look into animal experiments.

 As another recipe contribution for an excellent cause, Wendy pitches in with her tried-and-true "Jersey Bean Crock" for the cookbook Star Turns In the Kitchen: Famous People's Favourite Foods, issued in 1998 in support of the NSPCC.
 Though it appears that many of the contributors couldn't be bothered to offer additional information, Wendy includes a number of cooking tips, such as "I like creating new dishes; this mainly means pouring more wine into things" and "I loath cleaning pans after scrambling eggs; this is the time to let the men into the kitchen."

-In an online interview with Briton Paul Burrell and also in an article about British model Twiggy, Wendy is mentioned in passing as having attended in November of 1998 as a guest a "Masquerade Ball held at the Grosvener House Hotel London, in aid of the Princess Diana Memorial Fund."
+In an online interview with Briton Paul Burrell (archived link -- about half-way down the page) and also in an article about British model Twiggy (archived link), Wendy is mentioned in passing as having attended in November of 1998 as a guest a "Masquerade Ball held at the Grosvener House Hotel London, in aid of the Princess Diana Memorial Fund."
 The event, with photos, was also reported on in OK! magazine, issue 137 (20 Nov 98).

 1997 found Wendy contributing another of her personal recipes in support of a good cause.
 The Homestead Food For Thought cookbook was published to help fund modernizations of the St. Luke's Hospital in Dublin, Ireland.
 The recipe is for "Millie Davidson's Cheese Cake", and Wendy explains that "Millie Davidson was a Jewish widow who lived in the same block of flats as I did.
 She told me that for years [she] and her husband had a cream cheese factory in the East End of London."

-A Breast Cancer awareness website (link no longer valid) noted on its Upcoming Events page that a Ball was to be held in May 1997 for the ABC organization.
+A breast canceer awareness website (at "hosted.aware.easynet.co.uk" -- which is no longer valid) noted on its Upcoming Events page that a Ball was to be held in May 1997 for the ABC organization.
 Wendy was identified as a Special Guest, along with other luminaries such as Lady McCartney, David Jason, Richard Briers, Ruby Wax, and Richard Wilson.
 The Ball was to occur at the Whitbread Brewery on 17 May 1997.
 I presently have no further information as to whether she actually attended this event or not.

 For the book Pot Luck: Recipes from the Stars, commissioned in 1995 in support of the Autistic Unit of Oak Lodge School in north London, Wendy contributed a recipe for "Chilli [sic] con Carne" fortified with, yes, chocolate.
 Lenny Henry's "Killer Chilli", which appears on the facing page, is not.
 Sorry, Lenny . . .